mabuhay (interjection)§

 A middle-aged man who is a very keen road cyclist, typically one who rides an expensive bike and wears the type of clothing associated with professional cyclists.
 (OD)

-An acronym for Middle Aged Man (or Men) in Lycra, a term that is used particularly in Australia and the UK to describe a middle-aged man who rides a bike whilst adorned in lycra (aka Spandex).
+An acronym for Middle Aged Man (or Men) in Lycra, a term that is used particularly in Australia and the UK to describe a middle-aged man who rides a bike whilst adorned in lycra, also known as Spandex.
 It is a term mostly used by non-cyclists to describe male cyclists rather than a term that male cyclists would use to describe themselves.
 It is often used to poke fun, albeit in a good natured way, in a majority of cases.
 (MAMILCyclist)

 Note: The OED may well describe as humorous and somewhat disparaging, but I use this term quite derogatorily.
 In fact all non-professional bike riders who dress like they are entering the Tour de France deserve nothing but derision.